scionproto-contrib/scion-applications-docs/docs/source/applications/access.rst

 If you have a running development environment, you can run the SCION applications on your host.
 You need to specify the address of the SCION daemon to which you want to attach the application to, using the ``SCION_DAEMON_ADDRESS`` environment variable.
-The SCION daemon addresses for the diferent ASes can be found in their corresponding ``sd.toml`` configuration files in the ``gen/ASx`` directories.
+The SCION daemon addresses for the different ASes can be found in their corresponding ``sd.toml`` configuration files in the ``gen/ASx`` directories.